-Analytical chemists determine the structure, composition, and nature of substances by examining and identifying their various elements or compounds.
-They also study the relationships and interactions between the parts of compounds and develop new techniques for carrying out their work.
-Their research has a wide range of applications, including food safety, pharmaceuticals, and pollution control.
+Determine the structure, composition, and nature of substances by examining and identifying their various elements or compounds.
+Also, study the relationships and interactions between the parts of compounds and develop new techniques for carrying out their work.
+Research has a wide range of applications, including food safety, pharmaceuticals, and pollution control.

-Inorganic chemists study the structure, properties, and reactions of molecules that do not contain carbon, such as metals.
-They work to understand the behavior and the characteristics of inorganic substances.
-Inorganic chemists figure out how these materials can be modified, separated, or used in products, such as ceramics and superconductors.
+Study the structure, properties, and reactions of molecules that do not contain carbon, such as metals.
+Work to understand the behavior and the characteristics of inorganic substances.
+Figure out how these materials can be modified, separated, or used in products, such as ceramics and superconductors.

-Medicinal chemists research and develop chemical compounds that can be used as pharmaceutical drugs.
-They work on teams with other scientists and engineers to create and test new drug products.
-They also help develop new and improved manufacturing processes to produce new drugs on a large scale effectively.
+Research and develop chemical compounds that can be used as pharmaceutical drugs.
+Work on teams with other scientists and engineers to create and test new drug products.
+Also, help develop new and improved manufacturing processes to produce new drugs on a large scale effectively.

-Organic chemists study the structure, properties, and reactions of molecules that contain carbon.
-They also design and make new organic substances that have unique properties and applications.
-These compounds have, in turn, been used to develop many commercial products, such as pharmaceutical drugs and plastics.
+Study the structure, properties, and reactions of molecules that contain carbon.
+Design and make new organic substances that have unique properties and applications.
+These compounds have, in turn, be used to develop many commercial products, such as pharmaceutical drugs and plastics.

-Physical chemists study the fundamental characteristics of how matter behaves on a molecular and atomic level and how chemical reactions occur.
-Based on their analyses, physical chemists may develop new theories, such as how complex structures are formed.
-Physical chemists often work closely with materials scientists to research and develop potential uses for new materials.
+Study the fundamental characteristics of how matter behaves on a molecular and atomic level and how chemical reactions occur.
+Based on analyses, develop new theories, such as how complex structures are formed.
+Work closely with materials scientists to research and develop potential uses for new materials.